YuChenAmberLu/Data-Science--Practical/README.md

 #### Question 2 (Generalized additive models)
-Do statistical learning on out-of-state tuition against other factors in 'College' dataset using gam.
-'College' is a dataset in ISLR.
+Do statistical learning on out-of-state tuition against other factors in `College` dataset using gam. `College` is a dataset in ISLR.

 #### Question 3 (Do statistical learning on binary outcomes)
-Perform cross-validation to choose the optimal number of cuts on Age, a factor in 'Wage' dataset, and then find a fit regression to predict wage.
+Perform cross-validation to choose the optimal number of cuts on Age, a factor in `Wage` dataset, and then find a fit regression to predict wage.

 #### Question 4 (Classification tree and random forest)